Only You (Yazoo song): Use in film and television

-The song features in the films Can't Hardly Wait and The Chocolate War, additional to the closing scenes of the final episode of the British TV series The Office.
-The song is also heard in the closing scene of The Americans episode "Dimebag", in the closing scene of the Lucifer episode "High School Poppycock", the Once Upon a Time episodes "The Price" and "Dreamcatcher" (and lends its title to the 21st episode of the fifth season), the Fringe episode "Transilience Thought Unifier Model-11", and over the closing scenes and credits of episode 3 of the BBC/Hulu mini-series Normal People.
+"Only You" has been featured extensively in various film and television productions.
+The song features in the films Can't Hardly Wait and The Chocolate War, and the closing scenes of the final episode of the British TV series The Office.
+The song is also heard during the romantic boat ride in the 2013 romcom Austenland and in the closing scene of The Americans episode "Dimebag", in the closing scene of the Lucifer episode "High School Poppycock", the Once Upon a Time episodes "The Price" and "Dreamcatcher" (and lends its title to the 22nd episode of the fifth season), the Fringe episode "Transilience Thought Unifier Model-11", and over the closing scenes and credits of episode 3 of the BBC/Hulu mini-series Normal People.
 It was also the closing scenes music in the American TV series 9-1-1 episode "What's Next?" broadcast May 11, 2020.
-And then the closing scenes of episode n°3 of the adult cartoon series 'Little demon'.

-The song is a central plot point in the 2012 romantic horror film Jack & Diane.

-A cover version of the song by the Norwegian band Flunk is used in the Designated Survivor episode "Line of Fire".

-A cover of the song by Jonah Mutono was included on the Love, Victor season three soundtrack, which was released on June 15, 2022.

-The Flying Pickets version was used in a montage about the 2022 FIFA World Cup during the 2022 BBC Sports Personality of the Year awards ceremony at Dock10 Studios at MediaCityUK in Salford, United Kingdom.
+In 2025, the song was heard in the opening scene of the first episode of the third season of the American comedy-drama series And Just Like That.

+An a cappella version, similar to The Flying Pickets, is performed by the cast in the 2019 film Military Wives.
+In episode 7 of The Penguin ("Top Hat"), the song is playing in the background when young Oz returns home to his mother after leaving his brothers in the abandoned train station.

 Cover versions

 The Flying Pickets version

 An a cappella version by the Flying Pickets was even more successful than the 1982 original on the UK Singles Chart, being released towards the end of the following year and becoming the Christmas number one in 1983.
 It spent five weeks at the top.
 This made "Only You" the first a cappella chart-topper in the UK.
 The song was also the 1983 Christmas number one in Ireland.
 It was released on overseas markets the following year.

 The Flying Pickets version went on to become a number one hit on the West German Singles Chart in 1984, and also charted in Canada, though it did not chart in the United States.
+The song also spent 5 weeks atop the Irish Singles Chart, also becoming a Christmas number one.
 The song is also used at the end of Wong Kar-wai's 1995 film Fallen Angels.

-The Flying Pickets version was reportedly one of Margaret Thatcher's favourite songs, a fact that has been noted with irony, due to the band's socialist views and support of the 1984–1985 miners' strike which Thatcher opposed.
+The Flying Pickets version was reportedly one of then-Prime Minister Margaret Thatcher's favourite songs, a fact that has been noted with irony, due to the band's socialist views and support of the 1984–1985 miners' strike which Thatcher opposed.

-Judy Collins did a cover version in her 1984 Home Again album.